prg3/ovm_replication/README.md

 Installation
 ____________
-* Setup SSH keys between OVM Managers
+* Setup SSH keys between OVM Managers with authorized_keys
+* Copy the public ssh key into each of the ovm hosts ~root/.ssh/authorized_keys
 * Copy repl_runner.sh and replication.py to /usr/bin on the source manager
 * Modify repl_runner.sh to adjust FROM and TO fields
 * Setup Tags in your OVM Manager